 18. LOGO DISPLAY & MEDIA COVERAGE • Contestants, coaches and boat captains may wear their own apparel.
 Tournament officials reserve the right, in their sole discretion, to prohibit any contestant, coach or boat captain’s apparel that is determined to be offensive.

-19. ALCOHOL & TOBACCO • During all days of competition any and all alcohol and tobacco logos are prohibited and may not be worn or displayed.
-Contestants, coaches and boat captains may not smoke or use tobacco products during tournament hours, including weigh-in, at any event.
+19. ALCOHOL & TOBACCO • During all days of competition any and all alcohol, tobacco, vaping, CBD and hemp logos are prohibited and may not be worn or displayed.
+Contestants, coaches and boat captains may not smoke, vape or use tobacco products during tournament hours, including weigh-in, at any event.

 20. TRUTH VERIFICATION TEST • Each contestant and coach agrees to submit, by signature on the tournament entry form, to a polygraph or voice stress analysis examination and to abide by its conclusion.
 Failure to pass an examination will result in disqualification from the tournament.
 Truth verification tests will be used at the sole discretion of tournament officials, and the determination of the meaning of the results will be made solely by tournament officials.